British Schools Abroad

-What is fundamentally different about the schools run by GEMS and those established by British public schools is that the independent schools are invariably charities, not businesses, which prompts the question – how is setting up franchise schools abroad discharging their charitable function?
+What is fundamentally different about the schools run by GEMS and those established by British public schools is that the independent schools are invariably charities, not businesses, which prompts the question – how is setting up franchise British schools overseas discharging their charitable function?

 Their response would be that, having been set up under Charity law for educational advancement, with their mission defined by their own company's memorandum and articles of association (which contains the charity's objects) allows for such enterprise.
 Setting up franchise schools abroad, therefore, can be deemed charitable under charity law that allows activities to fulfill the objects to be carried out in the UK or overseas.
 Such schools, it is argued, help the charity at home by using overseas profits to help pay for bursaries to give children from less advantaged backgrounds in the UK.